Craig

 of Judy Collins, Kathy Mattea and Billy Joe Shaver and club dates on

+his own.
 A Craig Bickhardt live set is a mix of

 absurd anecdotes